Convergence Theory of Generalized Distributed Subgradient Method with Random Quantization: Simulation

 In the network, we adopt a lazy Metropolis matrix as the adjacency matrix $\mathbf{A}$ corresponding to the generated graph $\mathcal{G}$:

 Note that it is straightforward to verify $\mathbf{A}$ to be doubly stochastic.
-We use Matlab to compute the optimal solution to the linear regression problem and use the results as a reference to examine the performance of the algorithm.
+We use Matlab to compute the optimal solution to the optimization problem and use the results as a reference to examine the performance of the algorithm.